MichaelSuarez21/instagram-automator/README.md

 * PostModel: Used to create the class that stores the post data.
 * ViewController: Set up to connect the data/models to your interface so that you can view/interact with the data.

+### .zip Folder
+Reddit-Approver.zip: Compressed folder of the iPhone application used to view/edit/approve/deny posts.

 ## Setting up your SQL Database
 Here is a list of tables necessary to create:
 * Posts table: Used to store all of the post data scraped from Reddit.